Sous Vide Pork Roast

 • Make sure you get all the air out of your sous vide bag.
 Use the water displacement method if using a zip-top freezer bag.

-• If your sealed bag floats, find a way to weigh it down--a wet towel would work.
+• If your sealed bag floats, find a way to weigh it down - a wet towel will work.
 I used a spoon wedged in between the handles.

 • Don't overcook the pork when searing.
 Set your timer for 1 minute and then turn it a quarter turn.
 Repeat.

-Which cut of pork roast should I choose?
+Which cut of pork roast should I choose for Sous Vide Pork Roast?

 I used a pork shoulder roast for this one, but I also like to use a fresh ham roast, pork loin roast, or pork butt.